shevchenkobn/battleship-html/README.md

 - Trying to use dialogs as little as possible, because they block the entire screen and reduce the area for user interaction;
 - Using dialogs for showing messages, which require user attention and the user mustn't be allowed to normally continue using the app;
 - When reporting errors, make the error message as detailed as possible.
-- Trying to do your best to keep all the pages have permanent links (e.g. `/game` - game, `/game/player/{index}` - game board configuration, `/players/{index}` - players name and password configuration page).
+- Trying to do my best to keep all the pages have permanent links (e.g. `/game` - game, `/game/player/{index}` - game board configuration, `/players/{index}` - players name and password configuration page).
 - When using routing, keeping all information only as part of the path, optional query parameters.
 Avoiding the use of browser route `state` property since it doesn't have a representation in the URL;
 - Designing forms in such a way, that shown values always correspond to the data model.
 If not, it must have a way to revert the form changes.
 Example: when editing the player, there must be a "Cancel" button to go back to the initial state;
 - Making sure UI is adaptive and usable at all times, especially on mobile devices.
 The board cell size and font size gradually decrease with the screen decrease;